abayomi2/cicd-jenkins-AgroCD/README.md

 # Patch the ArgoCD server to use ClusterIP (if not already)
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "ClusterIP"}}'

+# Apply your argocd-app.yaml to ensure ArgoCD monitors deploys your applications in your manifests
+kubectl apply -f argocd/argocd-app.yaml kubectl get svc -n default